Curriculum

 This course provides an overview of the role of nutrition in the development and treatment of chronic diseases.
 It consists of six key units: Allergy, Obesity, Diabetes, Cardiovascular Disease, Gastrointestinal Disorders, and Cancer.
 Each unit will explore the molecular pathogenesis of these diseases, their clinical manifestations, and the appropriate medical nutrition therapies.
 Additionally, the course will address the interactions between these diseases and the practical applications of the material covered.

-Thesis Planning and Reserach Methods II (2 credits)
+Thesis Planning and Research Methods II (2 credits)

 Human Nurition M9210